arahi7860/react-component-lifecycle/readme.md

 # The Component Life Cycle

-So far, we've used react components to build simple applications.
-We've added state and props and controlled data flow through them (using just the `render` and `setState` methods).
-In order to do more complex things, we'll have to use life cycle methods.
+So far, we've used React components to build simple applications.
+We've added state and props and controlled data flow through them using just the `render` and `setState` methods.
+In order to do more complex things, we'll have to use lifecycle methods.

 ## Prerequisites

 - React
 - Components
-- State and props
+- State and Props

 ## Objectives

 By the end of this, developers should be able to:

-- Explain how to use React's life cycle methods
+- Explain how to use React's lifecycle methods
-- Use asynchronous functions within react
+- Use asynchronous functions within React
 - Retrieve data from an API inside of a component

 ## Introduction (5 min / 0:10)